 GREENPARK WATER SERVICES LIMITED

 The first AGM of the fledgling company was held in February 1992 with Palle Rune – already a director – chairing.
 At this meeting Lee Ngugi and Samuel Waruhiu retired and a new Board was elected comprising Palle Rune, Tony Church (Chairman), Simon Jenking (Treasurer), Peter Barnes and Brian Howarth.
 In November 1992, Tony Church resigned citing pressure of work and Mike Harries was elected to the Board and the position of Chairman.
-As of end of June 2014 Mike Harries has resigned and Torben Rune is currently the Chairman with effect from July 2014.
+At the of end of June 2014 Mike Harries resigned and Torben Rune is currently the Chairman with effect from July 2014.